Back to Blog

 A first concierge visit shouldn't look like a standard office appointment.
 In my practice, initial visits run 60 to 90 minutes and cover the complete medical history, family history, lifestyle, health goals, and concerns.

 This isn't a rushed encounter.
 It's the foundation for the relationship.
 Patients often use this visit to surface things that previously got glossed over: symptoms they never had time to mention, family history details, questions they'd been sitting on for years.
+(Full breakdown of what an executive-level annual physical actually includes.)

 Step 6: Notify your current physician